 2909 N. Glenoaks Blvd.
 Burbank, CA 91504

-Here we ate more Zaatar bread and could watch how they made it.
+We ate more Zaatar bread and could watch how they made it.
 We also sampled to die for Soujouk with cheese, (sausage roll) The shop also sells Bureks, mixed with potato, mushroom, beef, various other sandwiches, cakes, and pastries.

 Zaatar spice can be used on meats, vegetables, rice, and bread.
 You can also make it into a spread with Lebanese olive oil or sprinkle it on yogurt.
 Lebanese tradition believes that Zaatar spices make the mind alert and the body strong.
 Children eat it before a test so they’ll be able to answer the questions better.

-Our next destination was a restaurant in North Hollywood called Skaf’s Grill.
+We continued our tour to a restaurant in North Hollywood called Skaf’s Grill.

-6008 Laurel Canyon Blvd. n.
-Hollywood, CA 91606
+6008 Laurel Canyon Blvd.
+N. Hollywood, CA 91606

 Skaf’s on Facebook